Salman2301/letsdebatelive/web/README.md

+# Intro

 Letsdebatelive is a video-conference platform to organize debates and live stream to audience at ease.

+We are also trying to solve OBS in browsers and make it more accessible to everyone.

 - **Audience** get a chance to participate in the live debate and
 - **Host** will seemlessly host different debate to multiple platform with less hassel.